KeyboardKit/KeyboardKit/README.md

 * `emojis`
 * `custom(name)`

-These types are just representations without any logic.
-You can bind them to keyboard buttons to let the user switch between various keyboard types.
-Sicne these are only representations, you have to implement the corresponding keyboards yourself.
+These types comes without any logic.
+You can bind them to keyboard buttons to let the user switch between keyboard types, but since these types have no universal meaning, you have to implement the corresponding keyboards yourself.

 ## Components and views

-`KeyboardKit` comes with a bunch of component and views that can be combined into complete keyboard, e.g. `vertical and horizontal keyboard components`, `buttons`, `button rows`, `toolbars` etc.
+`KeyboardKit` comes with a bunch of component and views that can be composed into keyboard, e.g. `vertical and horizontal keyboard components`, `buttons`, `button rows`, `toolbars` etc.

-Check out [this component guide][Components] and [this view guide][Views] for more information about available components and views and how to use them.
+Check out [this component guide][Components] and [this view guide][Views] for more information about available components and views and how to use them in your custom keyboard extensions.

 ## Autocomplete